Salary support for businesses: the Coronavirus Job Retention Scheme

 We understand that it is feasible for a director of an owner-managed business to claim under the JRS, as long as they do not do any work for the company, other than to enable the company to meet its statutory obligations such as filing accounts.

 On 13 May, the government opened applications to help self-employed workers under the Self-Employment Income Support Scheme.
-Details of this are available on our Covid-19 Hub.
+Details of this are available here.

 We will continue to keep you updated in the coming days, weeks and months, as the government releases more detail of the support available for individuals and businesses.